bbmcodedotcom/snippets/content/posts/prop-destructuring-v-bind.md

 ---
-title: "Use v-bind for prop destructuring"
+title: "Vuejs Use v-bind for prop destructuring"
 date: 2018-08-31T20:02:09+07:00
 description: Use `v-bind` as kind of a "prop destructuring" instead of passing multiple object properties into a component as props.
 tags: [component, prop]